Brushed dc motor

 1. Packaged Boiler

-The packaged boiler is so called because it comes as a complete package.
+one of the types of boiler is called packaged boiler because it comes as a complete package.
 Once delivered to site, it requires only the steam, water pipe work, fuel supply and electrical connections to be made for it to become operational.
 Package boilers are generally of shell type with fire tube design so as to achieve high heat transfer rates by both radiation and convection

 The features of package boilers are: